Laura M. Roth

 Laura M. Roth is an American solid state physicist, and an American Physical Society Fellow.

 Career

-Around 1960, Roth was working at the MIT Lincoln Laboratory, and along with Mildred Dresselhaus, she was one of only two women among approximately 1000 men.
-Around this time she was also encouraged and mentored by Benjamin Lax.
-She has also co-authored papers with Kenneth Button.
+Around 1960, Roth was working at the MIT Lincoln Laboratory.
+Along with Mildred Dresselhaus, she was one of only two women among approximately 1000 men.
+Around this time she was being mentored by Benjamin Lax.
+She also has co-authored papers with Kenneth Button.

 Roth became an American Physical Society Fellow in 1967, while at Tufts University.

 She is currently Emerita Professor at Department of Physics, University at Albany.